ilyaaltshteyn/predicting_movie_piracy/README.md

 ####To do next:

+1. Fix opening theater count variable

+2. Re-run model with categorical: film on putlocker or not.

+3. Re-run model with categorical: 1/2 versions vs more than that on putlocker.

+4. Predict total_gross from theater count.

 1. Fix NO_URL_ERRORs (which means there is no working putlocker url with the default structure) -- DONE

 2. Retrieve piracy data from putlocker.is -- DONE